MSc Environmental Change and International Development

 Students studying for these complete modules from those outlined above, and will study alongside students undertaking the full degree programme.

-All students on the MA International Development undertake a 10-day overseas fieldclass.
+All students on the MSc Enironmental Change and International Development programme undertake a 10-day overseas fieldclass.
 The fieldclass provides an invaluable opportunity to develop your research skills while learning about everyday development challenges and the outcomes of development interventions.
 We offer a range of fieldclass destinations each year.
 In recent years, our students have undertaken research in Kenya, Tanzania, India, Nepal and the Galapagos Islands.

 Through the fieldclass you develop practical experience of designing and carrying out research, negotiating ethics in development studies, as well as skills in intercultural communication and cultural empathy.